-Communication 3 credits dy of the role of nonverbal communinal relationships.
-Current research, rcises are used to understand the rtance of nonverbal communication Spring, alternate years.
+SPCO 400 Nonverbal Communication 3 credits Comprehensive study of the role of nonverbal communication in interpersonal relationships.
+Current research, discussion and exercises are used to understand the definition and importance of nonverbal communication as a social semiotic.
+Spring, alternate years.